ktkiiski/broilerkit/README.md

 - Write all your code, both front-end and backend, in [TypeScript](http://www.typescriptlang.org/)
 - Easily create a full-featured REST API as your backend and database models
+- Your React-based front-end is rendered on server-side by default
 - Easily add the user log in to your app with **Facebook and Google authentication**
 - Write your stylesheets in [SASS](http://sass-lang.com/)
 - No server maintenance: everything will run on [AWS platform](https://aws.amazon.com/) serverless solutions